akaseahawk/ArtOfDataScience2016/README.md

 - *Assignment 1*: [``./Draft/summary.md``](./Draft/summary.md)
-  > Significan and Feasibility analysis of our proposed project topic.
+  > Significance and Feasibility analysis of our proposed project topic.

 - *Assignment 2*: [``./Draft/questions.md``](./Draft/questions.md)
   > Asking the 6 types of scientific questions about our project topic